codesandbox/docs/packages/projects-docs/pages/learn/setting-up/tasks.md

 By default, CodeSandbox Projects tries to infer scripts from the `package.json` file in your project's root folder.
 In addition, you can always use the terminal devtool to execute any shell script to run your project.

+## Opening configuration
+At anytime you can open the `tasks.json` file to adjust the tasks to your liking.
+1. Open the command terminal `cmd K`
+2. Search for and select "Open Tasks Configuration"
+3. Open the `tasks.json` under the `.codesandbox` directory

 ## Setup Tasks

 Setup tasks are an array of commands that will run sequentially before the workspace is ready to start your application.
 If no value is provided, `installing dependencies` will be the default task (we will detect which package manager you use).